NUMBER OF VOTES

 Where does the money raised during P4A go?

-In 2023, the money raised will be split two ways:
+In 2024, money raised during the Project for Awesome will be split two primary ways:

 What is the Foundation to Decrease World Suck?